-Ailing China dissident Liu still getting emergency treatment: hospital
+Ailing China dissident Liu still getting emergency treatment: Hospital

 China's Nobel Peace Prize winning dissident Liu Xiaobo is receiving emergency treatment for a second day on Tuesday, the hospital treating him said, as questions remain about whether he is well enough to travel abroad.

-BEIJING: China's Nobel Peace Prize winning dissident Liu Xiaobo is receiving emergency treatment for a second day on Tuesday, the hospital treating him said, as questions remain about whether he is well enough to travel abroad.
+BEIJING: China's Nobel Peace Prize laureate Liu Xiaobo is receiving emergency treatment for a second day on Tuesday (Jul 11), the hospital treating him said, as questions remain about whether he is well enough to travel abroad.

 Liu, 61, was jailed for 11 years in 2009 for "inciting subversion of state power" after he helped write a petition known as "Charter 08" calling for sweeping political reforms.